yirano/drawFromAHat/README.md

 This project started as something to implement some basic knowledge I was picking up on Javascript.
 It was plain and a little vanilla that needed some personal touches so I uploaded it on Github hoping that the vast community could pitch in with some of their ideas. <br />

-Check out the [live page](https://yirano.github.io/drawFromAHat/) and see what you changes you could contribute!
+Check out the [live page](https://yirano.github.io/drawFromAHat/) and see what changes you could contribute!

 ## Instructions on Contributing